ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Clarified that group names are consistent with the semantics of URI path segments.

 * Removed unnecessary normative language.

+* Ensured that sourcecode snippets are marked as CDDL in the XML file.

+* Fixed nits.

 ## Version -15 to -16 ## {#sec-15-16}